spal21/minigame/README.md

 Http Server Implementation -
 >com.king.services.scorestore.server

-Since in JDK Implementation, the Path Param values can only be processed if they are after a path fragment, a slight modification is done to the existing JDK implementation and the existing implementation is copied.
+Since in JDK Implementation of sun.net.httpserver.HttpServer and  the existing implementation is copied.
+However, since the Path Param values can only be processed if they are after a path fragment, a slight modification is done to the existing JDK implementation.

+BasicContextList - ContextList
+updated the implementation

+Modifications -

+1. Updated models - in memory maps.
+2. User cannot connect from different devices i.e. can't have multiple sessionIDs for a given loginID.
+Multiple requests to create sessionID removes the existing ones first.
+3. Added Retry logic to async processing
+4. Used separate ReadWrite locks.
+5. Caching - precompute top 15 highest scores per level
+6. THe existing implementation of Server was Single Threaded.
+Updated it to work with multiple threads.
+Used Threadpool.